 Digital Dirt Under the Nails

 Both types of SEO are important for site traffic for different reasons.
 Optimizing for marketing SEO alone is only half the job.
-Technical SEO ensures that the daily on-page marketing efforts have their best chance of success on the back of a technically tuned website.
+On-Page Technical SEO ensures that the daily on-page marketing SEO efforts have their best chance of success on the back of a technically tuned website.